ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_external_connections/common_db_conf.md

 These examples show that you can use selectors in the query.
 The selector that is most commonly used in this context is `${authentication.subject.id}`, which specifies the message attribute that holds the identity of the authenticated user.

-**Statement Type**:
-The database can take the form of an SQL query, stored procedure, or function call, as shown in the above examples.
+**Statement Type**: The database can take the form of an SQL query, stored procedure, or function call, as shown in the above examples.
 Select the appropriate radio button depending on whether the database query is an SQL **Query** or a **Stored procedure/function call**.

 When using a stored procedure or function call:

-* The [**Retrieve from or write to database** filter](/docs/apim_policydev/apigw_polref/attributes_retrieve/#retrieve-attribute-from-database-filter) does not support complex stored procedures or function calls.
+* The [**Retrieve from or write to database**](/docs/apim_policydev/apigw_polref/attributes_retrieve/#retrieve-attribute-from-database-filter) filter does not support complex stored procedures or function calls.
 A complex stored procedure or function call performs multiple tasks such as updates, inserts, and deletes.
 These types of statements might also return multiple result sets and output parameters.
 The filter only handles the first result set, and if a stored procedure or function call returns multiple result sets the filter ignores it.
 * You must handle any exception and throw it to the JDBC layer to ensure that the **Retrieve from or write to database** filter will fail.
 Otherwise the filter ignores the exception.

+**Expect to retrieve**: If this value is greater than 0 and the SQL statement returns a result set, the result set is cached for a period of time controlled by the server setting [general parameter](/docs/apim_reference/general_settings) `Cache refresh interval`.
+If the value is 0, the result set is not cached.
+The value is not currently used as a constraint on the number of rows returned in the result set.

 **Table Structure**:
 To process the result set that is returned by the database query, the API Gateway needs to know whether the user's attributes are structured as rows or columns in the database table.